chosler/neo-tracker/README.md

 ### Summary

-NEO-Tracker is a Javascript web application designed to show basic information about Near Earth Objects (NEOs), their orbital paths visualized in 3D, and includes one example of a fully 3D rendered asteroid.
+NEO-Tracker is a Javascript web application, with a Ruby on Rails backend, designed to show basic information about Near Earth Objects (NEOs), their orbital paths visualized in 3D, and includes one example of a fully 3D rendered asteroid.

 ### How to install